jrodewig/wanderahead.github.io/_posts/2025-04-17-why-longwood-gardens-is-the-most-beautiful-garden-in-the-us.md

 Expecting rainy weather?
 Don't worry.
 Longwood has a maze of indoor gardens and conservatories.
 Inside, you'll find an array of dogwoods, poppies, hydrangeas, and jasmine.
-There's even a Mediterranean-inspired garden interlaced with canals.
+There's even a new 32,000-square-foot Mediterranean-inspired garden.

 And, of course, the orchids: They have around 6,200 in total with only a few hundred of the best on display.
 That changes each March during Orchid